Long Beach Hit-and-Run Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Long Beach is a beautiful city in California where more than 450,000 people call home.
-The coastline city is the home of the country’s second-largest seaport.
+The coastal city is the home of the country’s second-largest seaport.
 Long Beach is a transport hotspot for cargo that helps get products to consumers nationwide.
 Because of its economic impact and popular tourist attractions, Long Beach is an important American city.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI

-How Does the Law Define a Hit-and-Run Accident?
+How Does The Law Define A Hit-and-Run Accident?

 California Penal Code 20001